Reviews 4,000+ verified REVIEWS

 6. Are Green Card holders working for supranational organizations outside the US liable to pay US income tax?

-In general US citizens and GC holders are subject to US federal income tax taxation, whether or not they actually live in the US.
+In general US citizens and GC holders are subject to US federal income tax taxation, whether or not they live in the US.

 • Your work for an international organization and the international organization agreement creating the international organization provides that alien employees are exempt from U.S. income tax.
 Two international organizations that have such a provision are the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (World Bank).